BlockOG/cell_machine_levels/README.md

 ## Level class

-Currently supports only V1, support is going to be added for much more than just V1
+Currently supports only V1 and V2, support is going to be added for much more than just these

 Level creation example: